Administrator: Deploy Multi-Factor Authentication

 ${OTP}

-Unformatted authentication code, by default consisting of six decimal digits (e.g. "123456").
+Unformatted authentication code, consisting of six decimal digits by default (e.g., “123456”).

 ${OTPDIGIT[<i>]}

-Digit of the authentication code where <i> is the 0-based index of the digit in the authentication code (see example).
+Digit of the authentication code, where <i> is the 0-based index of the digit in the authentication code (see example).

 ${OTPFMTSSML}

-Definition for formatted authentication code (digits separated by colon 1:2:3:4:5:6)
+Definition of a formatted authentication code (digits separated by colons: 1:2:3:4:5:6)

 ${from}